Evaluate Formula in Excel (Table of Contents)

 Things to Remember

-We need to be wary of F9 key because when we are evaluating the formula we should just evaluate and press Esc key otherwise it will replace with calculated results.
+We need to be wary of the F9 key because when we are evaluating the formula, we should just evaluate and press the Esc key; otherwise, it will replace it with calculated results.
 For example, in the above example, we have evaluated all the cell values.

 So, in this aspect of the F9 key, we need to be careful.
-Once the formula is replaced by its calculated values or cell values it is no longer a dynamic formula, so this is the one area we need to be careful while debugging the formula.
+Once its calculated values or cell values replace the formula, it is no longer a dynamic formula, so this is the one area we need to be careful of while debugging the formula.

-This is a guide to Evaluate Formula in Excel.
-Here we discuss How to Use Evaluate Formula Using F9 Key in Excel along with practical examples and downloadable excel template.
+This is a guide to Evaluate Formulas in Excel.
+Here we discuss How to Use Evaluate Formula Using F9 Key in Excel along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –